melgenek/f8n/README.md

 - [ ] Value size is limited to 100KiB.
 Extend the size to 10MiB (transaction size limit) https://apple.github.io/foundationdb/largeval.html
 - [ ] List operation has to account for long running or large transactions.
 Make sure that in such case there are multiple consequitive FDB transactions.
 - [ ] Implement compaction
+- [ ] Make the lookup of the current revision more efficient